Tess Gerrand: International representative rowing

 Gerrand had her first call up to the Australian national rowing team in 2012 when selected in the women's eight attempting to qualify for the 2012 Olympics.
 The eight named themselves the "Motley Crew". and began their campaign with an Olympic qualification regatta in Lucerne.
 With Gerrand rowing in the five seat, the Australian women's eight set a time of 6 min 12.36 secs and qualified for the London Olympics.
 They raced in Europe to a fourth place in World Cup II in Lucerne and fifth-place finish at World Cup III in Munich and participated in a training camp at the Australian Institute of Sport European Training Centre in Varese, Italy.
 Ultimately the crew was disappointed with their sixth-place finish at the London 2012 Olympic regatta.

 In 2013 Gerrand was back in the Australian senior women's sweep squad and that year she raced in the green and gold at all international representative regattas.
-At the World Rowing Cup I in Sydney she raced in the Australian women's eight to a gold medal and also won bronze in a coxless pair with Katrina Bateman.
+At the World Rowing Cup in Sydney she raced in the Australian women's eight to a gold medal and also won bronze in a coxless pair with Katrina Bateman.
 Then at both the WRC II in Eton Dorney and the WRC III in Lucerne, Gerrand and Bateman rowed to seventh placings in the coxless pair.
 At the 2013 World Rowing Championships in Chungju, Korea Gerrand and Bateman rowed in both the coxless pair (to twelfth place) and in the women's eight to a fifth-place finish.